Pierre Lumbi: Social and civic engagement

-Throughout his social engagement, Pierre Lumbi Okongo participated in international debates on the exploitation of the Third World, including the "Campaign: mieux se nourrir, vaincre la fin" in the 1980s.
+Throughout his social engagement, Pierre Lumbi Okongo participated in international debates on the exploitation of the Third World, including the campaign "mieux se nourrir, vaincre la faim" in the 1980s.

 Political engagement

 His entry into politics dates back to April 1990, when President Mobutu decided to liberalize political activities.
 Under the initiative of Pierre Lumbi Okongo, through his organization "Solidarité Paysanne," the country’s social organizations organized themselves into a national civil society to participate in and influence ongoing debates on democracy, human rights, and good governance.

 Launched in April 1991 at the Bondeko Center in Limete (Kinshasa), the "Mouvement de la Société Civile" became involved in advocating for the organization of a National Sovereign Conference (conférence nationale souveraine) (CNS).
 When this movement succeeded in ensuring that delegates from social organizations outnumbered those from political parties, government institutions, and invited guests, Pierre Lumbi became the sole civil society delegation leader at the CNS (opened in August 1991) from a province (South Kivu) he was not originally from but one he strongly supported.

 The dynamics of the civil society coalition, allied with opposition political parties grouped in the Sacred Union of Radical Opposition (USOR), dominated the CNS proceedings to the extent that its work was suspended by Mobutu's regime.
-To ensure this forum, a symbol of the fight against dictatorship for democracy resumed its work, Pierre Lumbi Okongo initiated the "Lay Coordination Committee," a group of Christian laypeople, which organized the "March of Hope" on February 16, 1992..This march, which was violently suppressed by Mobutu's forces and became the largest peaceful protest ever organized in the DRC With an estimated 2 million participants nationwide, it symbolized the people's demand for democracy and good governance, marking a pivotal moment in Congo's pro-democracy movement.
+To ensure this forum, a symbol of the fight against dictatorship for democracy resumed its work, Pierre Lumbi Okongo initiated the "Lay Coordination Committee," a group of Christian laypeople, which organized the "March of Hope" on February 16, 1992.
+This march, which was violently suppressed by Mobutu's forces and became the largest peaceful protest ever organized in the DRC With an estimated 2 million participants nationwide, it symbolized the people's demand for democracy and good governance, marking a pivotal moment in Congo's pro-democracy movement.

 Pierre Lumbi Okongo subsequently participated in all negotiations between Mobutu's regime and the opposition, representing civil society leadership, including the Palais de Marbre 1 and 2 political negotiations (1992), Palais de Marbre 2 (1992), and the People's Palace negotiations.
 Following these discussions, Pierre Lumbi Okongo was appointed: